-14.1.
-If you are on a programme of study that may lead to entry to a profession overseen by a Professional, Statutory and Regulatory Body, or you are accredited by or registered with such a Body you must:

-14.1.1. at all times act in a way that is compatible with the standards required by the profession, this is known as professional suitability; and
+- 14. 1 If you are on a programme of study that may lead to entry to a profession overseen by a Professional, Statutory and Regulatory Body, or you are accredited by or registered with such a Body you must - 14.1.1 at all times act in a way that is compatible with the standards required by the profession.
+This is known as professional suitability.

-14.1.2. not (a) jeopardise the welfare of your professional subject, such as a pupil, patient, or client; or the welfare of a colleague; or (b) contravene the relevant professional code of conduct.
-Doing so may constitute professional misconduct and may, depending on its nature and seriousness, also render you unsuitable for the profession.
+- 14.1.2 not (a) jeopardise the welfare of your professional subject, such as a pupil, patient, or client; or the welfare of a colleague; or (b) contravene the relevant professional code of conduct.
+Doing so may constitute professional misconduct and may, depending on its nature and seriousness, also render you unsuitable for the profession. - 14.2 You jeopardise the welfare of your professional subject if - 14.2.1 you have, on the balance of probabilities, jeopardised the welfare of your professional subject; and/or - 14.2.2 based on facts found proved on the balance of probabilities there is a real possibility (a possibility that cannot, in light of its nature and seriousness, safely be ignored) of you doing so in the future.